emacs-berlin/emacs-berlin.org/index.md

 <div class="medium-4 columns">
 ### Upcoming

-* Wednesday 26 August 2015, 19:00
+* Wednesday 30 September 2015, 19:00

 (if you see a past date here, pls check the [mailing list][mla])

 ### Location

-For Wednesday 26 August 2015, we meet at Arne's place in beautiful Friedenau.
-Send an email to one of us for the exact address.
+For Wednesday 30 September 2015 the location is not determined yet.
+Maybe a glorious return to the contentful offices will be possible?

 ### Archive